rickymac68/CIPs/CPS-?/README.md

       * Delegators may not vote directly, rather Delegators may register as a DRep and then delegate to their own solicitation if they wish and then vote on that.
       * This structure ensures that:
         * Delegators have lots of good information to make their decisions
-        * Delegators are deliberately casting their Delegation for a given proposal
+        * Delegators are deliberately casting their delegation for a given proposal
-        * Uninformed Delegators don't Delegate
+        * Uninformed delegators don't delegate
         * Uninformed DReps don't vote
         * Delegators know in advance, before delegation, how DReps voted and why
         * DReps must explain their reasoning on every proposal